pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-get.md

 : URL of the site where the page to retrieve is located

 `--metadataOnly`
-: Specify to only retrieve the metadata without the section and control processing
+: Specify to only retrieve the metadata without the section and control information

 --8<-- "docs/cmd/_global.md"